PRICING·April 9, 2026·8 min read·Updated Apr 29, 2026

 1. Does your product have a natural usage unit?

 API calls, emails, reports, lookups, AI generations.
-If you struggle to name one, the answer is probably no — and flat rate is right for you.
+If you struggle to name one, the answer is probably no — and a flat monthly price is right for you.

-If you pay for every AI token or every email sent, a heavy user at a flat rate is eating your margin.
+If you pay for every AI token or every email sent, a heavy user on a flat monthly price eats into your profit margin.
 Usage-based pricing protects you.
 If your hosting costs are the same whether customers use the product 10 times or 10,000 times, flat rate works fine.

-3. Are your customers comfortable with variable billing?
+3. Are your customers comfortable with a variable bill?

 Developers and technical buyers expect it.
-Non-technical SMB owners often find it anxiety-inducing.
+Non-technical small business owners often find it stressful.
 Know your customer before picking the model.

 If you answered yes to all three: usage-based or hybrid pricing makes sense.
 If you answered no to any one of them: start with flat rate.
-You can always add a usage layer later once you understand your customers' consumption patterns.
+You can always add a usage layer later once you understand how your customers actually use the product.

-The most important thing to remember is that you are not locked in permanently.
-Many founders start flat-rate, watch which customers use the product most, identify the usage unit that correlates with value, then introduce a hybrid model at the $5K–$10K MRR mark when they have enough data to set the thresholds correctly.
-Starting with flat rate and moving toward hybrid later is much easier than starting with usage-based and trying to simplify it after the fact.
+The most important thing to remember is that you are not locked in forever.
+Many founders start with a flat monthly price, watch which customers use the product most, find the usage unit that lines up with value, and then introduce a hybrid model when they have $5K–$10K a month in subscription income and enough data to set the thresholds correctly.
+Starting flat and moving toward hybrid later is much easier than starting with usage-based and trying to simplify it afterward.

-Usage-based pricing charges customers based on how much they consume — API calls made, emails sent, reports generated, or files processed — rather than a flat monthly fee or a per-seat charge.
+Usage-based pricing charges customers based on how much they use — API calls made, emails sent, reports generated, or files processed — rather than a flat monthly fee or a per-person charge.
 The customer pays more when they use more and less when they use less.

 +